mangila/cv/cv.md

 **January 2023 – August 2024**

-- Developed a scheduled job that consumes byte stream from REST API and send to SFTP server
+- Developed a scheduled job that consumes byte stream from REST API and sends to SFTP server
-- Developed a scheduled job that consumes rows from a SQL database that converts to CSV and send to REST API
+- Developed a scheduled job that consumes rows from a SQL database that converts to CSV and sends to REST API
-- Developed REST API for call-center status synchronization with an combined admin UI
+- Developed REST API for call-center status synchronization with a combined admin UI
 - Developed API that consumes SOAP for call-center queue management with a client-facing UI
 - Write unit and integration test
 - Build CI/CD pipelines
 - Deploy software to an on-prem Kubernetes Cluster
-- Deploy software on dedicated ad-hoc servers
+- Deploy software on dedicated adhoc servers
 - Deploy software to AWS
 - Agile Team
 - Cross-functional team